 The fact is, when properly trained and socialized, Doberman Pinschers are as sweet and affectionate as any other dog breed.
 According to Hills Pet, these dogs are people-oriented and love their owners like no other.

 In the right family environment, they’re special dogs with a surprising affinity towards children.
-And although they’re great in large families, they usually have a strong bond with just one member of the pack.
+And although they’re great in large families, they usually form a strong bond with just one member of the pack (most likely who they see as the alpha).

 Rottweilers are some of my favorite dogs.
-They’re powerful dogs with a muscular and meaty frame.
-Always calm and collected, Rottweilers are not usually aggressive.
-Rather, they’re a bit aloof.
+They’re powerful dogs with a muscular and hefty frame.
+The breed is usually calm and collected, and not aggressive.
+On the other hand, Rottweilers tend to be a bit aloof, especially with strangers.

 But when you get to know a Rottie, their silly and playful nature really shines through.
 As endearing as they can be, they also know when to be serious and alert.

-Thanks to their high adaptive intelligence, they’re some of the best at judging the threat level of a stranger or whatever else intruding on the family and property.
+Thanks to their high adaptive intelligence, Rottweilers some of the best at judging the threat level of a stranger intruding on the family and property.
+To be good guardians, dogs must be able to quickly sense danger.
+And Rottweilers are great at that.

 Rottweilers were derived from the Molossus dogs, which are essentially mastiff-type breeds.
 Some researchers speculate that they descended from the Italian Mastiff, whereas other believe they came from Roman drover dogs.